 “As the popularity of supplements has grown, so have the number of entities marketing potentially dangerous products, or making unproven or misleading claims about the health benefits they may deliver,” he stated.

-The Council for Responsible Nutrition, a trade association, which represents the industry of nutritional supplement, presented no objection with the FDA’s action.
+The Council for Responsible Nutrition, a trade association, which represents the industry of nutritional supplements, presented no objection to the FDA’s action.

 The council put out a statement supporting the FDA’s action “Dr. Gottlieb’s enthusiasm for rooting out bad actors who put consumers at risk by spiking products with unapproved ingredients or drugs,” said Steve Mister, president, and CEO of the Council for Responsible Nutrition.
 “We welcome additional enforcement actions to bring to justice those who would cynically trade on the halo effect of the responsible industry to make a quick buck while ignoring the safety and health of consumers.”

 Additionally, Gottlieb expressed concerns that “changes in the supplement market may have outpaced the evolution of our own policies and our capacity to manage emerging risks.”